fluca1978/fluca1978.github.io/_posts/2017-10-31-Hacktoberfest.md

 provide better information to the user configuration depending on the shell she is using.
 9. [*rakudobrew nuke help*](https://github.com/tadzik/rakudobrew/pull/124): solves some ticket complaining providing help for the ```nuke``` command and, more in general, for every command that requires a specific version to be passed as command line argument.
+10. [*rakudobrew general command help*](https://github.com/tadzik/rakudobrew/pull/125): solves a ticket and also provides a kind of *platform* for specifying command help.
+The idea is to use ```Pod::Usage``` to *read* the POD documentation at the very end of the script itself, so that it can provide *sub command help* in a more accurate way.

 Here you can [check my Hacktoberfest status](https://hacktoberfestchecker.herokuapp.com/?username=fluca1978).